dykyi-roman/book-summary/README.md

 * Write tests for outside package.
 The code must do it what you expect

-* Avoid use a pattern name and domain name in word postfix
+* Avoid use a pattern name and domain name in class name postfix